gaetan-puleo/restaurants-graphql/README.md

 # Overview

-This project contains a Server with a fake db and a Client.
+This project contains a node Server without a db and a Client.

 ## How to start the project

 ### Start the client

-Open a terminal
+Open a new terminal

 ```bash
 cd ./client